Thinxtra/Xkit-Sample/README.md

 ## API Reference

-The development guide with Xkit using the libraries in this project is given at ....
+The development guide with Xkit using the libraries in this project is given in the Xkit Development Guide at http://www.thinxtra.com/xkit/

 ## License